What is Roku and How Does it Work?

 - Get an Over-The-Air (OTA) TV antenna for live local channels.
 You may need to get additional hardware for this, though.
 Luckily you can easily find an OTA at your local electronics store.

 - If you are a cable subscriber, you can access a wide variety of cable content on your Roku streaming device.
-Like Spectrum allows its subscribers to access live TV channels available on the cable service through Spectrum TV App on Roku.

 Here are some of your best options when you’re using a Roku streaming device.